jshuo/phoenix-multi-agent-soc/diagram/aiot-block.md

 ## Logistics Operations Monitoring as a Service (MaaS)

 - Primary focus is physical and operational telemetry (temperature, geolocation, battery percentage) and asset health, not cyber threat hunting.
-- Actions (increase sampling, calibrate, peer check, escalate to operations) address data quality, asset maintenance, and operational continuity rather than malware, network intrusions, or forensics.
+- Actions (increase sampling, calibrate, peer check, flag, escalate to operations) address data quality and operational continuity rather than malware, network intrusions, or forensics.
 - The RL decision engine and multi‑agent orchestration automate operational workflows and triage; human‑in‑the‑loop handles peer review and escalations.

 ## Key Components (summary)

 - Data Ingestion: IoT sensors and Kalman filters for denoising and state estimation.
 The platform collects per-asset telemetry and derived quality/health metrics, for example:
-  - `nis99_rate`, `nis95_rate` — signal/measurement rate indicators used for near-instant reliability scoring
   - `temp_sla_violation`, `temp_jump_rate` — temperature SLA violations and sudden temperature changes
   - `press_residual_proxy`, `pressure_jump_rate` — pressure residual proxies and frequency of pressure jumps
   - `route_corridor_dev_km` — deviation from planned route in kilometers (location provided by router)